daniel-molina/visualequation/doc/UI.md

 #### Delete char (C-d)
 1. Select effsel.
-2. Remove (vanishing or replacing by PVOID) the first gsymb to the right of the cursor, if it exists, and select which was the second one to the right, if it exists.
+2. Remove (vanishing or replacing by PVOID) the first gsymb to the right of the cursor, if it exists, and select required gsymb so a next *Delete char* would act on gsymb to the right.

 #### Alternative delete char (S-C-d)
 Equivalent to *Delete char* but considering that effsel is in the opposite side